Pranay0302/rbot/README.md

 python main.py
 ```
 Hopefully at this point, you might see "logged into reddit successfully" message being displayed.
+The images will be downloaded in the img folder.
 ### Additionals

 1) You can add your favourite subreddits in the subreddits.txt.